hukaixuan2017/doc-user/content/search/search.rst

    Search Results Screen

 This screen lists all objects that matches the search term.
-The objects are groupped by type.
+The objects are grouped by type.

 To find the desired object: